kundajelab/deeplift/README.md

                     mxts_mode=deeplift.blobs.MxtsMode.DeepLIFT)
 #For sigmoid or softmax outputs, this should be the name of the linear layer preceding the final nonlinearity
 #(See "a note on final activation layers" in https://arxiv.org/pdf/1605.01713v2.pdf for justification)
-#For regression tasks with a linear or relu output, this should simply be the name of the final layer
+#For regression tasks with a linear output, this should simply be the name of the final layer
 #You can find the name of the layers by inspecting the keys of deeplift_model.get_name_to_blob()
 deeplift_contribs_func = deeplift_model.get_target_contribs_func(
     find_scores_layer_name="name_of_input_layer",